 Singapore got Pfizer earlier likely due to Temasek stake in BioNTech: Khairy in justifying Malaysia’s vaccine approach

-KUALA LUMPUR: Minister of Science, Technology and Innovation Khairy Jamaluddin said among the reasons why Singapore was ahead of Malaysia in securing access to COVID-19 vaccines could be due to Temasek Holdings having a stake in a company which developed the the Pfizer-BioNTech vaccine.
+KUALA LUMPUR: Minister of Science, Technology and Innovation Khairy Jamaluddin said among the reasons why Singapore was ahead of Malaysia in securing access to COVID-19 vaccines could be due to Temasek Holdings having a stake in a company that developed the Pfizer-BioNTech vaccine.

-Speaking at the special meeting of the Malaysian parliament on Wednesday (Jul 28), Mr Khairy, who coordinates the country' immunisation programme, noted that Temasek and other investors had invested US$250mil in the German company, BioNTech.
+Speaking at the special meeting of the Malaysian parliament on Wednesday (Jul 28), Mr Khairy, who coordinates the country's immunisation programme, noted that Temasek and other investors had invested US$250 million in the German company BioNTech.

 According to a report by the Star, the minister pointed out that Israel was also among the first countries that received the Pfizer-BioNTech vaccine last year, after it paid a hefty sum for the vaccine.